 Let me leave you with three questions for you to ponder, if , as an ambitious innovator, you wish to stretch beyond your technical competence:

-Who do you know of your opposite type with whom you might collaborate – either within or outside your own organisation?
+Who do you know that’s your opposite type with whom you might useful to converse with?

 All the best in your explorations, and may they bear rich fruit!